Watchable Wildlife: Common Loon

 - After hatching, the chicks are carried on their parents' backs for the first few weeks.

-- Walking on land is difficult for loons because their legs are positioned so far back on the body, therefore, they make their nests very close to the water's edge.
-It is important to keep your distance on land or by boat from nesting loons or loons with chicks (read more here).
+- Walking on land is difficult for loons because their legs are positioned so far back on the body; therefore, they make their nests very close to the water's edge.
+It is important to keep your distance on land or by boat from nesting loons or from loons with chicks.
+Read more tips on the Loon Protection Factsheet (PDF).

 - In order to takeoff in flight they need a long water "runway" hundreds of feet in length.